kristian4res/visuel/README.md

 ## Usage
-~To visit the latest live version of the app, go to this [link]().~ <br/> This app is hosted wholly by Heroku and due to recent changes from Heroku, this app will be offline for the time being.
+~To visit the latest live version of the app, go to this [link]().~ <br/> This app was hosted wholly by Heroku but due to recent changes from Heroku, this app will be offline for the time being.

 ## Acknowledgements
   - [Andrei Neagoie](https://github.com/aneagoie)